Day 1: Arrival in Lyon

-Already after just a few kilometres the futuristic museum Des Confluences appears with its spectacular location on an island at the confluence of the rivers Rhône and Saône.
-You follow the course of your companion, the river Rhône and soon you reach Vienne where you will stay tonight with its many remains of an ancient Roman colony.
+After just a few kilometers the futuristic museum Des Confluences appears with its spectacular location on an island at the confluence of the rivers Rhône and Saône.
+(Note: There is traffic in the cities as well as Lyon.
+We recommend going by train to Givor, ticket not included in tour price).
+You follow the course of your companion, the Rhône River, and soon you reach Vienne with its many remains of an ancient Roman colony.
 You will be impressed by the temple of Augustus and Livia and by the biggest Roman theatre in Gaul.

 The beautifully designed cycle path takes you South again, directly along the Rhône riverbank.
-World renowned grapes are grown in the surroundings of Tournon sur Rhône.
-We recommend you have your lunch break in one of the charming villages with their medieval village centres and sample at least one glass of the famous Hermitage.
+World-renowned grapes are grown in the surroundings of Tournon sur Rhône.
+We recommend you have your lunch break in one of the charming villages with their medieval village centers and sample at least one glass of the famous Hermitage.

-After that you will soon reach the main town of the Drôme-region called Valence.
-Also called the Northern Gate to Provence, it will amaze you with its vibrant town centre full of cafés and restaurants.
+After that, you will soon reach Valence, the main town of the Drôme-region.
+Also called the Northern Gate to Provence, it will amaze you with its vibrant town center full of cafés and restaurants.

-Effortlessly you cycle through the fertile Rhône-valley.
-The temptation for "petty larceny of food" is especially high today, since there are peaches, apples and kiwis growing directly along the route.
-Nevertheless, make sure you also look up and do not miss high up a once proud castle which has sadly crumbled and turned into a ruin, but still keeps a watchful eye over the valley.
-In today’s Day Finish Montélimar it is all about nougat, which is produced here in special quality.
-Temptations from dawn to dusk...
+Effortlessly you cycle through the fertile Rhône Valley.
+The temptation for petty theft is high today since there are peaches, apples, and kiwis growing directly along the route.
+Make sure you look up to see the once-proud castle, now a ruin, keeping a watchful eye over the valley.

 Day 6: Montélimar – Bourg St. Andéol (19 miles/30 km)

 Today’s stage is very short and hence leaves you with lots of time to just enjoy!
-Several times you switch from one side of the river Rhône to the other side via impressive suspension bridges.
+Several times you switch from one side of the Rhône River to the other via impressive suspension bridges.
 Then onwards along the cycle path to the former diocesan town of Viviers.

-Behind the cathedral dating back to the 12th century you have an amazing view across the Rhône valley.
+Behind the cathedral dating back to the 12th century, you have an amazing view across the Rhône valley.
 Then it becomes very quiet in the alluvial forests except for the buzzing noise of your spokes.
-Vibrancy is back after thatin Bourg St. Andéol.
-The old part of town is characterised by picturesque houses dating back to the 16th, 17th and 18th century, situated directly on the river Rhône.
+Vibrancy is back after that in Bourg St. Andéol.
+The old part of town is characterized by picturesque houses dating back to the 16th, 17th and 18th century, situated directly on the river Rhône.